afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ![test coverage]({{ site.url }}/assets/test_coverage.png)

-The test coverage *report* changes each time we add code to our project, so this *report* is what we send to a service like Coveralls, which compares it to previous reports to track how our test coverage changes over time.
+The test coverage *report* changes each time we add code to our project, so this *report* is what we send to a service like Coveralls, which compares it to previous reports and tracks how our test coverage changes over time.

 # How it works in CI/CD